ScrabbleScratch/rpi-status-monitor/README.md

 It displays each of them in an _LCD_ controlled via _I2C_ communication.

-The python script named "Status.py" contains the set of instructions needed to monitor the system statistics.
+The python script named "status-monitor.py" contains the set of instructions needed to monitor the system statistics.
-While the "I2C_LCD_driver.py" script is the module needed to take control of the I2C LCD attached to the Raspberry.
+While the "I2C_LCD_driver_UBUNTU.py" script is the module needed to take control of the I2C LCD attached to the Raspberry.

+# _ADDED:_
+ - _It now has support to take control over a 4 channel relay module._
+ - _A control for a fan was added, including it's temperature control._

-# I2C_LCD_driver.py
+# I2C_LCD_driver_UBUNTU.py

 In the LCD driver script it's needed to specify the memory address that the I2C module is pointed to.
 You can do it by running an I2C scan.
 ```